agroce/tstl/README.md

 journal paper in STTT:
 http://agroce.github.io/sttt17.pdf.
-There are also NASA Formal Methods (NFM) and International Symposium on Software Testing and Analsysis (ISSTA) 2015 papers at http://agroce.github.io/nfm15.pdf and http://agroce.github.io/issta15.pdf, with some implementation details or concepts that are not present in the more up-to-date and
+There are also NASA Formal Methods (NFM) and International Symposium on Software Testing and Analysis (ISSTA) 2015 papers at http://agroce.github.io/nfm15.pdf and http://agroce.github.io/issta15.pdf, with some implementation details or concepts that are not present in the more up-to-date and